ecrespo/fastapi_todos/.junie/guidelines.md

 - Database layer
   - SQLite with SQLAlchemy Async engine and declarative models defined in app/shared/db.py.
 Schema is created via Base.metadata.create_all at startup (init_db_async in app.main lifespan) and in tests via init_db().
-  - DB_PATH is derived from Settings.db_path at import time; tests override app.shared.db.DB_PATH prior to connection creation. init_db() resets the async engine so re-pointing DB_PATH takes effect.
+  - DB connection URL is derived from Settings + DB_ENGINE/DATABASE_URL at import/runtime; tests override app.shared.db.DB_PATH prior to connection creation. init_db() resets the async engine so re-pointing DB_PATH takes effect.
   - If you need to re-point the DB at runtime, update the module-level DB_PATH before obtaining new connections.
   - Todo model fields include: id, item, created_at (server default CURRENT_TIMESTAMP), and status (Enum: start, in_process, pending, done, cancel; default pending).
-  - ensure_auth_token uses a sync sqlite3 connection for compatibility with test setup.
+  - ensure_auth_token/ensure_auth_token_async use sqlite3/async engine to ensure compatibility with test setup.
+  - For PostgreSQL bootstrap in containers, see sql/init_postgres.sql (idempotent type/table creation for enums and tables).

 - Migrations (Alembic)
   - Alembic is configured (alembic.ini, alembic/env.py).
-The app does not run Alembic on startup; it uses SQLAlchemy create_all for schema.
+The app does not run Alembic on startup; it uses SQLAlchemy create_all for schema by default.
   - Upgrade to the latest migration:
     - uv run alembic upgrade head
   - Create a new migration with autogenerate (ensure models are up-to-date and set DATABASE_URL or rely on alembic.ini):
     - uv run alembic revision --autogenerate -m "your message"
+  - Recent migrations present (2025-10-19):
+    - 20251019_000001_init.py
+    - 20251019_000002_add_todo_created_at_status.py

 - Service and repository abstraction
   - app/services/todo_service.py encapsulates domain logic.
-  - app/repositories/todo_repository.py implements persistence against SQLite.
+  - app/repositories/todo_repository.py implements persistence against the configured DB (SQLite by default).
   - app/api/v1/todos.py consumes a module-level TodoService instance (service).
 Tests can monkeypatch this symbol for isolation.

 - Logging and diagnostics